-Multistate salmonella outbreak linked to pre-cut melon, includes Ohio
+Multi-state salmonella outbreak linked to pre-cut melon, includes Ohio

-WASHINGTON DC – A multistate outbreak of salmonella linked to pre-cut melon has sickened at least 60 people, the US Centers for Disease Control and Prevention reported Saturday.
+WASHINGTON D.C. - A multi-state outbreak of salmonella linked to pre-cut melon has sickened at least 60 people, the US Centers for Disease Control and Prevention reported Saturday.
 A recall has affected eight states, the CDC said.

 Six people are sick in Illinois, 11 in Indiana, 32 in Michigan, 10 in Missouri and one in Ohio.